HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/edit-plans.md

 title: Editing payment plans
 ---

-Modifying plans can be useful when you would like to add more products to a plan, adjust deposit amount or type, or adjust expected release dates.
-Changing any properties about a plan does not affect orders that have already been placed.
+Modifying Downpay purchase options can be useful when you would like to add more products to an existing option, adjust deposit amount or type, or adjust expected release dates.
+Changing properties on a Downpay option does not affect orders that have already been placed.

-To begin, click the plan you wish to modify from the Downpay dashboard
+To begin, click the Downpay purchase option you wish to modify from the Downpay dashboard

 ### Edit products

 :::info Note
-If more than one plan exists for a specific product, Downpay will only display the first plan that includes this product on your storefront.
+If more than one purchase options exists for a specific product, Downpay will only display the first plan that includes this product on your storefront.
 :::

 #### Steps: